-In line with its vision, SBM Offshore provides a broad range of products and services to its clients, aiming to unlock the potential energy that the oceans contain.
-The next illustration outlines the lifecycle phases of the oil and gas industry at large and SBM Offshore’s activities within this cycle.
-The Company is also preparing for the energy transition by focusing on the renewable energy market, as illustrated at the end of this section.
+In line with its vision, SBM Offshore provides a broad range of products and services to its clients, aiming to unlock the potential energy associated with the oceans.
+The next illustration outlines the lifecycle phases of the oil and gas industry, at large, and SBM Offshore’s activities within this cycle.
+The Company has responded to the energy transition by focusing on the renewable energy market, as illustrated at the end of this section.

-The Company’s clients usually control the complete value chain, from the initial offshore exploration phase to the physical distribution of hydrocarbon-based fuels.
-SBM Offshore’s added value in this value chain primarily relates to field development activities.
+The Company’s clients typically control the complete value chain, from the initial offshore exploration phase to the physical distribution of hydrocarbon-based fuels.
+SBM Offshore adds value in this chain primarily with its field development activities.
 The Company is to a lesser extent involved in the transportation of hydrocarbons via its Terminals products, such as Buoys.
 SBM Offshore is aware of the challenges inherent to the industry and the different needs of each stakeholder group and sometimes even within stakeholder groups.
 This is visible in the Value Creation Model in section 1.7 and addressed in the development of the Company's strategy, which is explained in section 2 Strategy and Performance.

 SBM Offshore’s OIL AND GAS Value Chain

-SBM Offshore’s value chain is reflected in the full lifecycle of producing offshore energy for its clients.
-The Company aims to add value to each lifecycle phase, leveraging its experience to succeed in winning business, executing projects on time and on budget and operating its fleet at maximum efficiency.
+The Company adds value by leveraging its experience to succeed in winning business, executing projects on time and on budget and operating its fleet at maximum efficiency.

 Engineering and Design

-SBM Offshore has the capability for conceptual studies, basic design and detailed design through in-house or in-sourced resources.
+SBM Offshore has the capability to deliver conceptual studies, basic design and detailed design through in-house resources.
 SBM Offshore invests in product and technology development to maintain the required technology innovation and expertise to meet its clients’ requirements for specific field development and to increase its competitive advantage.

 SBM Offshore’s supply chain represents a substantial part of the total costs of constructing a Floating Production System.
-In line with its Fast4WardTM philosophy, the Company fosters an integrated supply chain, partnering with suppliers to develop efficient delivery of bulk, equipment and services.
+In line with its Fast4Ward® principles, the Company fosters an integrated supply chain, partnering with suppliers to develop efficient delivery of bulk equipment and services.